 As a cat owner looking for ways to get your cat feeding healthy, you must have heard the word Taurine being made mention of an awful lot.
 In fact, it is impossible for a feline health specialist to discuss the topic of feline nutrition without making mention of the term Taurine, and how important it is for cats to have it in their diet.
+This post is all about cat taurine and why your feline needs some.

 A Taurine is a typical amino acid.
 But unlike most known amino acids that need to pair with other amino acids to produce the various types of protein needed by the body, taurine isn’t one amino acid to be incorporated into proteins, and can be found freely in certain areas of a body’s cell tissues.

-Taurine is a natural amino acid that occurs more in muscle meat and other body organs as the eye, kidney, heart, and liver.
+Cat taurine is a natural amino acid that occurs more in muscle meat and other body organs as the eye, kidney, heart, and liver.
 High amounts of taurine can also be found in some sea creatures too.
 Now the reason why taurine is more concentrated in dark meats as the muscle, heart, kidney and bile is simply because those parts of the body are hard workers.

 Sea creatures as Shell fish are known to have high amounts of taurine in them as well.
 This is because their body constantly works hard to filter since they are filter-feeders.
 Taurine can also be found in diary products and plant products, but not as much as they are to be found in dark meats.

-Why Your Cat Needs It
+Why Your Cat Needs Taurine

 Don’t know if you know this by now, but your cat needs all the taurine she can get.
 Yes, all cats have taurine within their body cell, the problem is they get to lose a great amount of it in the bile.
 They are also known to have a low rate of taurine synthesis.
 All of these put together, makes it important for cats to get taurine from other sources if they are to stay alive and healthy.
 Taurine is an essential amino acid that’s critical for vision, normal heart muscle function and reproduction in cats.